fedspendingtransparency/usaspending-website/src/content/about-the-data/hhs-general-and-targeted-distributions.md

 and agreed to Terms and Conditions.
-Because not all providers (who in many cases received a payment unsolicited) have yet to attest to accepting that payment, the totals listed for this program in the Public Use File are less than those reflected on USAspending.
+Because not all providers (who in many cases received a payment unsolicited) have yet to attest to accepting that payment, the totals listed for this program in the Public Use File are less than those reflected on USAspending.gov.